Top 10 The Most Expensive Restaurants In New York City

 Cuisine: French

-Unlike some expensive restaurants, Per Se offers a new tasting menu each day.
-According to the restaurant, “No single ingredient is ever repeated throughout the meal.”
+In contrast to some pricey eateries, Per Se offers a fresh tasting menu every day.
+The restaurant claims that "never is a single ingredient repeated throughout the meal."

 4. Chef’s Table In Brooklyn Fare